 How Do I Correct a Sales Receipt in QuickBooks?

-To correct a sales receipt in QuickBooks Desktop that has been deposited, you must temporarily remove it from a deposit to make the corrections and then put it back to the original deposit.
+To correct a sales receipt in QuickBooks Desktop that has been deposited, you must temporarily remove it from a deposit to make the corrections and then put it back into the original deposit.

 Step 1: Remove the sales receipt from the deposits section